The Golden Varieties: Unraveling 12 Gold Types and Colors

 Karat Purity Pros Cons Price (Relative) Popularity

-24k 100% Purest form, highest value Soft, not ideal for daily wear Highest Less common
+24k 100% Purest form, highest in value Soft, not ideal for daily wear Highest Less common

 22k 91.67% High gold content, durable Softer than lower karats High Less common

-18k 75% Good balance of purity & durability, ideal for fine jewelry More expensive than lower karats Medium-High Very popular
+18k 75% Good balance of purity & durability, high quality and ideal for fine jewelry More expensive than lower karats Medium-High Very popular

-14k 58.3% Very durable, more affordable Lower gold content Medium Most popular
+14k 58.3% Very durable, affordable Lower gold content Medium Most popular

 10k 41.7% Most durable, most affordable Lowest gold content, less bright Low Common

-This is why gold’s tarnishing resistance often depends on its purity.
+Therefore it could be said that gold resistance to tarnishing is largely dependent often to its purity.
 Higher karat gold, such as 24k, 22k, and 18k, is more resistant to tarnishing due to the higher gold content.
-Lower karat gold, such as 14k and 10k, contain larger proportions of other metals, increasing the risk of tarnishing, especially when exposed to certain chemicals or atmospheric conditions.
+The use of gold with lower karat values, for example 14k and 10k, contain larger proportions of other metals increasing tarnish especially under exposure to certain chemicals or atmospheric conditions.

-For a more in-depth understanding of why and when gold might tarnish, see the article: Does Gold Tarnish.
+For more insight on when and why gold could tarnish, here is the article: Does Gold Tarnish.

-On the other hand, if by “highest quality” we mean the best for practical applications such as jewelry, then 14k and 18k gold could be considered highest quality.
-These gold types offer a balance between gold content, durability, and affordability.
-14k and 18k gold contain a higher percentage of gold than 10k but are more durable than 24k gold.
+Otherwise, if we mean by “highest quality” the best for practical applications in things like jewelry, then 14k and 18k gold can be seen as highest quality.
+These kinds of gold offer a balance between the content of gold, durability and price.
+These are 14k and 18k gold, which contain a higher percentage of gold than 10k but are more durable compared to 24k gold.

 What are Rare Types of Gold?

-The cost of gold isn’t typically influenced by its color but rather by its purity and weight.
-That being said, the price can slightly vary depending on the alloying metals.
-For example, since palladium (used in making white gold) and platinum (used for rhodium plating white gold) are more expensive than copper or silver (used in yellow or rose gold), white gold can sometimes be more expensive than other types of gold.
+The color of gold doesn’t usually determine its price but purity does and in essence the weight of the gold.
+Though slight differences can be noticed depending on the alloying materials.
+For example, palladium (used for making white gold) and platinum (used for rhodium plating white gold) are more expensive than copper or silver (used in yellow or rose gold), thus sometimes resulting in the higher price of white gold comparing other types of gold.